In the heart of downtown Montreal, as part of the Guy-Concordia metro station (1801 de Maisonneuve Ouest, Montréal).

 The student will be offered the opportunity to experience a family practice in a CLSC setting.
 She/he will learn how the CLSC’s fit into the health care system, and how the services offered might complement the student’s future practice.

 Although it is not possible to predict which presenting complaints the student will be faced with during their rotation, one can expect to have a thorough review of STI screening, treatment and prevention.
-Common infectious diseases will also be reviewed, as well as routine office gynaecology and paediatrics.
+Common infectious diseases will also be reviewed, as well as routine office gynecology and pediatrics.
 The student may also request to spend some time with the home care department.

-• 2 trainees per period (The site can accommodate up to eight learners at any time.
-There are usually two students and two residents, as a rule.)
+• The site can accommodate up to eight learners at any time.
+There are usually two students and three residents, as a rule.

-The family medicine residency adheres to the McGill curriculum: learn more on the curriculum here
+• Horizontal: The family medicine residency adheres to the McGill curriculum.
+To learn more on the curriculum, click here.

 PARTICULARITY OF THIS TEACHING SITE